 Everyone has wanted to be a leader, not a manager, ever since the early 1980's.
 Japanese business success at that time drove Western managers and gurus to proclaim an end to management.
 They wanted to banish managers and replace them with leaders.
 This was an emotional overreaction.
 Instead, we should have upgraded management.
-The views expressed on this website, Leadersdirect, are not in line with conventional thinking which has little that is very positive to say about the role of manager.
+The views expressed on this website, Leadersdirect, are not in line with conventional thinking which has little to say about the role of manager that is very positive.
 It is because of this historical baggage that you hear people say that managers are only interested in the present, preserving the status quo, keeping things ticking over and that they are controlling or bureaucratic.

-This is really nonsense.
-If we define management simply as the aim to get the best return out of all resources, then any style that works is compatible with this definition.
+This is total nonsense.
+If we define management simply as the aim to get the best return out of all resources, then ANY style that works is compatible with this definition.
 Enlightened managers can be people-oriented and good at fostering innovation.
 They can SHOW leadership by promoting better ways of working and by setting an inspiring example.

 We can't live without good management.
 Nothing would get done without it.
 On a personal level, how could you make best use of your time and your life if you didn't set priorities and invest your time wisely?